 This provides you with a roadmap for everything you need to do in your marketing effort to attract ideal buyers like them to your website, and convert more people like them into sales.

 When you have the roadmap, develop a converged media strategy to reach your buyers.
-That means creating blog posts and premium content (owned media) which address all the issues your ideal buyers discussed with you, and finding ways to get that content into the places they spend time, both on and offline (paid & earned media).
+That means creating high quality top of the funnel content like blog posts and premium downloadable content (owned media) which address all the issues your ideal buyers discussed with you, and finding ways to get that content into the places they spend time, both on and offline (paid & earned media).

 If they only use LinkedIn, don't bother investing in Facebook ads.
 If they go to specific trade shows, be at that tradeshow and offer them helpful tools/content that address their challenges in exchange for their contact details.

 SaaS marketing needs to be targeted, and most importantly, based on real insights from your buyers.
-Without these insights you're shooting in the dark, using a mix of tactics that aren't relevant.
+Without these insights you're shooting in the dark, using a mix of tactics that are unlikely to succeed.